Pamela D Wilson Story: Caregiving Expert, Advocate, & Speaker

 Pamela D. Wilson, Inc. and Her Brand The Caring Generation®

 Becoming a caregiver, losing your memory, or needing care are the three of the most unpredictable and feared phases of life.
-Family members are thrust into the role of a caregiver through crises situations.
+Family members are thrust into the role of a caregiver through crisis situations.
 Providers in the medical and care industries remain uneducated and insensitive to the increasing number of families navigating these challenges.

-• Does caring for your loved one make you feel guilty, angry, frustrated or uncertain?
+• Does caring for your loved one make you feel guilty, angry, frustrated, or uncertain?

 • Are you feeling alone, embarrassed, unable, or afraid to speak up for your own care and needs?